Check Out Summit County's Best Kept Secret Trails

 Hiking is a popular Summit County activity for both visitors and local alike.
+Lower elevation hikes can also be done in the winter time with a pair of snowshoes and/or waterproof hiking boots.
 For those unfamiliar with the area, a quick Google search, a visit to the Welcome Center or asking frontline workers is a good way to get information on which trails to take in.
 It’s no surprise that the most popular trails are mentioned time and time again.
 On the weekends or busiest summer days, parking can sometimes be hard to come by and hikers may find themselves one of hundreds making their way up at these beloved sites.
 For a hiker hoping for a bit of solitude during peak periods, avoiding the hot spots is the best bet.
 Because we love sharing our knowledge of the area, we’re going to let you in on some great secret trail options that don’t make the “most popular” lists.
 These trails are just as beautiful and hikeable as the well-known spots and, best of all, a bit less traveled.

 - Iowa Hill: A short and moderate 1 mile loop that also serves as an educational/historical experience of the gold mining era.
 Interpretive displays accompany the mining relics along the hike including a sluice box and shaft.
 These displays make great rest stops.
 Peak inside windows to the past at the restored boarding house.